Fugazza

-Fugazza (from Genoese: fugassa) is a common type of Argentine pizza, originating in Buenos Aires, that consists of a thick pizza crust topped with onions and sometimes olives.
+Fugazza (from Genoese fugassa) is a common type of Argentine pizza, originating in Buenos Aires, that consists of a thick pizza crust topped with onions and sometimes olives.
 A similar variant known as fugazza con queso or americana includes mozzarella cheese along with the aforementioned ingredients.
-It is derived from a combination of Neapolitan pizza with Italian focaccia bread.
+It is derived from a combination of Neapolitan pizza with Italian focaccia bread, which in the Genoese Accent is known as Fugassa.
+The pizza originates from another style called pizza al molde.

+History

-Fugazza and its variations are believed to have been invented sometime between 1893 and 1932 by pizza maker Juan Banchero, who served it out of a pizza shop bearing his name.
+Fugazza and its variations are believed to have been invented sometime between 1893 and 1932 in the La Boca neighborhood of Buenos Aires by pizzaiolo Juan Banchero, who served it out of a pizza shop bearing his name.

+Banchero's father, Agustín Banchero, was originally from Genoa and settled in the La Boca, where he opened a bakery named "Riachuelo" in 1893.
+There, his son Juan created the fugazza.

+In 1932, Juan and his sons opened up the first pizza restaurant named Banchero.
+Due to the popularity of their fugazza, Juan Banchero was named “Emperor of the Fugaza con Queso” by the Republic of La Boca, a cultural association of the neighborhood.

 Characteristics and varieties

 Fugazza is typically prepared with the following ingredients: